 The HumanKaryomap-12 DNA Analysis Kit is a comprehensive genome-wide test available at the single-cell level.
 It provides insight into the inheritance of single-gene defects.

 This BeadChip array targets ~300,000 of the most informative markers in the genome for efficient genome-wide coverage.
-Karyomapping uses biomarkers within the genome to assess the likelihood of an embryo carrying a gene variant involved in a single-gene disorder.
+Karyomapping uses biomarkers within the genome to assess the likelihood of an in vitro embryo carrying a gene variant involved in a single-gene disorder.

 Karyomapping Support Resources: